MatthewTully/simple-chat-server/docs/user_commands.md

 Commands that can be used when connected to a server.

 ```

-\active-users          - Will list all the currently connected users.
-\total-users           - How many users are current connected.
 \whisper { username }  - Send a message to the specified user only.

 ```